mgbukov/dynamicQL/SA/README.md

 # To run #

+- Clone or download this repository.
+- Make sure you have a directory called ```data/``` where you want to run the code
-Clone or download this repository, then run the following command :
+- Then run the following command :
 ```
 python LZ_sim_anneal.py
 ```